muenstc/MaterialX/source/JsMaterialX/README.md

 However, any rendering framework that supports custom shaders should do.
 In the [JsMaterialXView sample app](./JsMaterialXView/src/index.js) we use the [RawShaderMaterial](https://threejs.org/docs/index.html?q=RawSh#api/en/materials/RawShaderMaterial) class from [three.js](https://threejs.org/).

 #### Getting the shader uniforms
-The uniform values can be obtained from the shader as a JSON, either for the vertex or the pixl shader.
+The uniform values can be obtained from the shader as a JSON, either for the vertex or the pixel shader.
 ```javascript
 shader.getUniformValues("vertex");
 shader.getUniformValues("pixel")